In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Some lemmas

 and the H\"older-Young-Brascamp-Lieb type inequality

-for some constant positive finite $K_{\cH}$.
-There are many works concerning the conditions so that \eqref{Ineq.HYBL} holds true.
-We shall use two fo them: the nonhomogeneous H\"older-Young-Brascamp-Lieb inequality borrowed from \cite[Theorem 2.2]{BCCT2010} (see also \cite{BCCT2008}).
+for some positive finite constant $K_{\cH}$.
+There are many works focusing on the conditions under which \eqref{Ineq.HYBL} holds true. {We shall use a specific condition, the nonhomogeneous H\"older-Young-Brascamp-Lieb inequality, as presented in \cite[Theorem 2.2]{BCCT2010} (also discussed in \cite{BCCT2008}).}